 The arbitration law imposes no limit on the type of remedies that an arbitral tribunal may award.
 However, to a large extent the admissibility of the remedies depends on the substantive law applicable to the dispute.
 Regarding procedural requirements, the arbitral tribunal is bound to assess all the parties’ requests, regardless of the nature of the claim.
 If the arbitral tribunal applies Romanian procedural law, it may consider a request for a declaratory judgment to be inadmissible to the extent that the claimant can bring an action to enforce its rights.

 What interim measures are available?
 Will local courts issue interim measures pending constitution of the tribunal?

 Before or during arbitral proceedings the local courts may grant, at the parties’ request, security and interim relief measures, as well as acknowledging or ascertaining facts and circumstances.
 After constitution of the arbitral tribunal, the tribunal may grant the same interim measures and, if necessary, may call on the local courts to assist with enforcement.
 The arbitration law makes no specific provision for emergency arbitral proceedings, but these may be available under the rules of arbitral institutions insofar as the parties have an agreement to arbitrate under those rules.
-The existing rules of the Bucharest Court of Arbitration make no provision for emergency arbitration.
+The existing rules of the Court of International Commercial Arbitration attached to the Chamber of Commerce and Industry of Romania make no provision for emergency arbitration.